Research

 - Renée Richardson Gosline

-Dr. Gosline applies a behavioral science lens to digital transformation and has pioneered the concept of "friction auditing" in AI systems.
+Dr. Gosline, named by Inc. Magazine as a "bright mind in AI," applies a behavioral science lens to digital transformation and has pioneered the concept of "friction auditing" in AI systems.
 She leads the Human-First AI Group at MIT's Initiative on the Digital Economy (IDE) and co-founded MIT Sloan's B-Lab (Behavioral Research Lab).
 She enjoys collaborating with colleagues and doctoral students, as well as firms that seek to partner on rigorous research (e.g., projects with Accenture and BMW).

 Dr. Gosline has given academic talks at academic conferences and seminars at a variety of universities, including Yale, Dartmouth, Wharton, Columbia, and her alma mater, Harvard.
 She has been published in a variety of academic, trade, and media publications.
 Her research has been covered in both televised and print media.